 A Sense of Adventure: Harvest Noir is all about audience participation – and not just during the picnic portion of the event.
 Be prepared to have a ton of fun and participate!

 After paying the costs of the event, 100% of proceeds will go to BioRegional North America, a not-for-profit organization whose mission is to facilitate the development of the greenest sustainable communities across Canada and the United States.
 In the Ottawa region, BioRegional is working with Windmill Developments to create Canada’s greenest demonstration neighborhood, the Isles project for thousands of new residents on the former Domtar Lands.
-BioRegional also helped establish the new Ottawa Center EcoDistrict, an initiative to revitalize and green Ottawa’s downtown core to make it a national example of sustainable urbanism.
+BioRegional also helped establish the new Ottawa Centre EcoDistrict, an initiative to revitalize and green Ottawa’s downtown core to make it a national example of sustainable urbanism.
 Greg Searle is a founding director of the ecodistrict.
 You can learn more at BioRegional North America’s website.

 What about Car Pooling?